raspberrypilearning/weather-station-guide/software-setup.md

 If MySQL doesn't do anything when it should you've probably forgotten the final `;`.
 Just type it in when prompted and press **Enter**.

-### Create the table which will store the weather data
+### Create a table to store the weather data

-Tips:
+Type the code below, taking note of the following tips:

 - Don't forget the commas at the end of row
 - Use the cursor UP arrow to copy and edit a previous line as many are similar
-- Type the code carefully and **exactly** as written.
-Otherwise things will break later.
+- Type the code carefully and **exactly** as written, otherwise things will break later.
 - Use CAPS LOCK!

 ```